 My assistant editor is learning a valuable lesson in her young career.
-She’s learning that when she’s editing for others, it isn’t necessarily about her sense of creative expression.
-It’s more about what the producer/client/director wants.
+She’s learning that when she’s video editing for others, it isn’t necessarily about her sense of creative expression.
+It’s more about what the producer, client, or director wants.
+This can be extremely difficult for new, passionate video editors.

 Video editing, like any other kind of commissioned artwork I’m assuming, has this weird blurred line.
 Is the end result what the creator (in our case the video editor) wants or is the end result what the commissioner (producer/director/boss/client/etc.) of the piece wants?